mapcrafter/mapcrafter-playermarkers/README.md

-# mapcrafter playermarkers #
+# Mapcrafter playermarkers #

-This is a script to show markers of players from a Minecraft server on maps rendered with mapcrafter.
+This is a script to show markers of players from a Minecraft server on maps rendered with Mapcrafter.

 The script is free software and available under the GPL license.
 The PHP-Script to generate the player images is a modified version of the script TJ09 wrote